Defective4/AuthMeProxy/README.md

 >
 > **AutoLogin:** If you have AuthMe on multiple servers, you can enable autoLogin option that allow you to switch
 > between your servers without having to perform login command again.

+## Changes from AuthMeBungee

+AuthMeProxy includes support for both BungeeCord forks and Velocity,
+unlike AuthMeBungee, which is compatible only with BungeeCord.
+Additionally, AuthMeProxy contains a simple developer API, allowing you to interact with the backend player directly from proxy.
+This includes:

+- [x] Force login
+- [x] Force logout
+- [x] Unregistering players
+- [x] Registering players

 ## Support